 The swatches in this photo are not blocked.
 Without blocking, you can easily tell that the swatch on the left has a neater look and tidy edges because stitches are more uniform.
-This is the swatch made using the Russian knitting style.
+This is the swatch made using the Eastern (previously known as Russian) knitting style.

 Neatness is just a nice side effect of this simple way to make a rib stitch.
-You don’t have to be a seasoned user of Russian knitting to make this type of ribbing.
-You don’t even need to work the whole project in the Russian knitting technique.
-But if you want to improve the look of your ribbing without much effort, make it the Russian way.
+You don’t have to be a seasoned user of Eastern knitting to make this type of ribbing.
+You don’t even need to work the whole project in the Eastern knitting technique.
+But if you want to improve the look of your ribbing without much effort, make it the Eastern way.

 Here’s how this simple way to make a neater ribbing works step by step.